treyhunner/treyhunner.github.com/source/_posts/2018-05-24-how-to-make-an-iterator-in-python.markdown

 You'll see iterator classes in the wild, but there's rarely a good opportunity to write your own.

-While it's rare to create your own iterator class, it's not unusual to make your own iterable class.
+While it's rare to create your own iterator class, it's not as unusual to make your own iterable class.
 And iterable classes require a `__iter__` method which returns an iterator.
 Since generators are the easy way to make an iterator, we can use a generator function or a generator expression to create our `__iter__` methods.